+There were no changes to the actuarial assumptions and method during the past year.
+The current actuarial assumptions and methods are outlined in Section F of this report.
 The assumptions and methods applied in this actuarial valuation were adopted by the Board of Trustees effective with the December 31, 2018 actuarial valuation.
-The actuarial assumptions used for the December 31, 2018 valuation are based on an experience review for the five-year period from January 1, 2013 through December 31, 2017, dated May 15, 2019.
-All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
-The current actuarial assumptions and methods are outlined in Section F of this report.
-In particular, the following significant assumptions were changed:
+The actuarial assumptions used are based on an experience review for the five-year period from January 1, 2013 through December 31, 2017, dated May 15, 2019.
+The actuarial assumptions used in this report are reasonable for the purposes of this valuation.